KaiYan289/RLpapersnote/README.md

 ### Demonstration-Guided RL (and imitation learning)

+* *Bridge Data: Boosting Generalization of Robotic Skills with Cross-Domain Datasets* (RSS 22')

+TBD

+* *Pre-Training for Robots: Offline RL Enables Learning New Tasks from a Handful of Trials* (2022)

+TBD

+* *Generalization with Lossy Affordances: Leveraging Broad Offline Data for Learning Visuomotor Tasks* (CoRL 22' Oral)

+TBD

+* *GNM: A General Navigation Model to Drive Any Robot* (2022)

+TBD

 #### VAE-based skill abstration architecture

 * *ASPiRe: Adaptive Skill Priors for Reinforcement Learning* (NeurIPS 22')